tamirat-dejene/Library-Management-System/README.md

     FOREIGN KEY (Idnumber) REFERENCES Worker(Idnumber) );
 ```

-3. Update the database configuration in the com.lms.backend.Library class.
+The after the database is created succesfully update the database configuration in the com.lms.backend.Library class.
 Ensure it includes the correct database URL, username, and password.

 ### Build the Project
 Use Maven to build the project.
 Run the following command in the project directory: